 Are undervalued stocks really worth it?

-One thing about the stock market is that it moves in cycles, moving from low to high over time.
+The stock market moves in cycles, moving from low to high over time.
 This cyclical nature of the market often holds no prisoners, meaning good stocks also are up for grabs once in a while.

 However that shouldn’t deter you.
 Like all investing ventures, the first thing you need to do is thoroughly research the stocks you want to put your money in.

-Second, spread your risk and this can be by way of keeping track of your investment portfolio and diversifying your investments into different assets and instruments.
+Second, spread your risk.
+You can do this by diversifying your investments into different assets, instruments, and industries.